kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 ## So What?

 What does this have to do with endianness in computers?
-We don't have "space to the right" to be mindful of, so none of the arguments about number endianness in meatspace would seem to apply to computers.
-But computers and formats also have characteristics that endianness can take advantage of.
+We don't have "space to the right" to be mindful of, so none of the arguments about number endianness in meatspace would seem to apply to computers at first glance.
+But computers and data formats do have characteristics that endianness can take advantage of.

 # Endianness in Computers

 When dealing with computers, matching endianness to our way of visualizing numbers would be argument enough if the decision were otherwise arbitrary.
-Even if our system is backwards, keeping things consistent between computers and the more dominant left-to-right scripts is at least a small advantage.
+Even if our system *is* backwards, keeping things consistent between computers and the more dominant left-to-right scripts is at least a small advantage.

 So what exactly are the advantages each endian order enjoys in computing?